BlafKing/sd-civitai-browser-plus/README.md

 <h3>Check for updates and installed models 🔄</h3>

 * Easily spot new updates and identify already installed models while browsing.
+* Ability to scan all installed models for available updates.

 <h3>Download any Model, any version, and any file 📥</h3>